nloyfer/wgbs_tools/tutorial/README.md

 chr3	119528241	119528243	4	4
 ```
 Notice that we made use of a region flag `-r` to only view reads/values that overlap the specified genomic region.
 This feature (along with `-s` for CpG sites) utilizes *tabix* and the \.csi index to achieve efficient random access without reading the whole file in the case of \.pat files, and the fixed file size to access values in O(1) in the case of \.beta files.
-See [`view`](https://github.com/rsegel/wgbs_tools/blob/master/docs/view.md) and `wgbstools view --help` for more options and information.
+See [`view`](https://github.com/nloyfer/wgbs_tools/blob/master/docs/view.md) and `wgbstools view --help` for more options and information.

 ## Visualization
-wgbstools provides many different options for visualization of our data.
+wgbstools provides many different options for the visualization of our data.
 Let's take a look at some of the main features:

 #### Visualization of `.beta` files:
 The default visualization of `.beta` files displays the methylation level of each CpG site from 0 (=0-9% methylated) to 9 (=90-100% methylated) and colors them from green to red: